-If you work in the high-tech industry, you have probably encountered many people who fit the classic profile of a "computer nerd"-for example, advanced knowledge in a few specific areas, socially awkward, having trouble with dating, likely to be a loner, and clumsy.
-I fit that profile myself.
-But I have come to realize that the "nerd" label isn't sufficient to describe how I think and act.
-I have Asperger's syndrome.
+If you work in the high-tech industry, you have probably encountered many people who fit the classic profile of a "computer nerd”.
+For example, someone who has advanced knowledge in a few specific areas, seems socially awkward, has trouble with dating, is likely to be a loner, and can be clumsy.
+I fit that profile myself, but I have come to realize that the "nerd" label isn't sufficient to describe how I think and act.
+I have Asperger's Syndrome.

 I have a diagnosis from a psychologist, but many people with AS are self-diagnosed.
-Like any syndrome, AS has a cluster of characteristics, and each affected person has a different mix of these characteristics and is affected to different degrees.
+Like any syndrome, AS has a cluster of characteristics.
+Each affected person has a different mix of these characteristics and is affected to varying degrees.
 Here are some of the most common characteristics that I've observed in people with AS:

 Again, everyone with AS has a different mix of these conditions.
-And as we get older, we develop more advanced coping skills that make some of these characteristics more difficult to notice.
-Still, people with AS can get so frustrated trying to understand the behavior of the people around them that they feel like they are aliens transplanted from another planet.
+As we get older, we develop more advanced coping skills that make some of these characteristics more difficult to notice.
+Still, people with AS can get so frustrated by trying to understand the behavior of the people around them that they feel like they are aliens transplanted from another planet.

 Asperger's at Work

-At work, the effects are harder to spot, at least with me.
+At work, the effects can be harder to spot.
 Some people with AS have great difficulty acquiring and holding on to a good job-even interviewing can be a big challenge.
-But others, like me, are able to do what we love, using coping skills to get past the rough spots.
-I like doing work that gives me a wide degree of freedom to produce creative solutions.
-But some people with AS prefer a highly structured work environment that gives them clear rules to help them make judgments.
+Others like me, though, are able to do what we love, using coping skills to get past the rough spots.
+I like doing work that gives me a wide degree of freedom to produce creative solutions, but some people with AS prefer a highly structured work environment that gives clear rules to help them make judgments.

 Ironically, my efforts to work around my difficulties with communication have given me the ability to help clients get past their own communication problems.
 This is because I have to consciously think about parts of the communication process that most people do unconsciously.
-So, I can often identify barriers to communication more effectively than others without AS.
+I can often identify barriers to communication more effectively than others without AS.
 There are some challenges I have at work, such as identifying issues with my own communication in real-time.
 Sometimes an important subtlety in an interaction will dawn on me later.
 Though I love public speaking, there have been embarrassing occasions where my filters have failed and I said inappropriate things.
 I used to have a rigid approach to quality assurance, but with age I have mellowed into a much more balanced and cooperative mindset.